-The City of Dunwoody's practice to incorporate green building techniques, methods, and materials is not always practicable.
-The following project situations are exceptions to the Green Building Policy.
+The City of Dunwoody's practice to incorporate green building designs, techniques, methods, and materials ismay not always be practicable.
+The following project situations are exceptions to thise Green Building Policy.

-- A. Historically designated buildings with design considerations which limit the inclusion of green materials or building techniques. - B. Projects for which achieving LEED certification, Earthcraft certification or Energy Star certifaictions would increase costs by 120% or more such that the project is no longer financially feasible.
+- A. Historically designated buildings with design considerations which limit the inclusion of green materials or building techniques. - Projects designed to for which achieveing LEED certification, Earthcraft certification or Energy Star certifaications that would increase costs by 120% or more such an amount that the project is-may no longer be financially feasible.
 Some projects may be burdened with other extraordinary upfront costs that act as a financial barrier to development, for example, development on Brownfield sites, development on sites without infrastructure, or historic preservation projects.

-If there is a cost greater than 10% increased cost increase, the Director of Sustainability will bring the case to the Mayor and City Council for their consideration.

-C. No practical green alternative exists for the proposed improvement.
+Such an analysis must include consideration of the total project lifecycle operational costs that would be saved under the LEED, Earthcraft or Energy Star compliant design. - B. If the analysis conducted in Section IV.A indicates that the project may not be financially feasiblethere is a cost greater than 10% increased cost increase, the Director of Sustainability will bring the case to the Mayor and City Council for their consideration. - C. No practical green alternative exists for the proposed improvement.